whensuddenlygames/TheRending/index.md

   <img src="files/Magic.gif">
 </p>

-<p>What if there was only one deity?
+What if there was only one deity?
 What if they diety died?
 This is the starting point for The Rending of Palaghast.
 You live in a broken world, literally, that is besiged by daemons that swirl within the Abyssal Sea.
-Nine Exemplars -- living relics of the deceased god -- rule thier realms, grants divine powers to their worshippers, and protect the crumbling world.</p>
+Nine Exemplars -- living relics of the deceased god -- rule thier realms, grants divine powers to their worshippers, and protect the crumbling world.

-<p>New Gods, beings who have gained their own divine powers beyond that of the Exemplars now threaten normalcy.
-While the practice of forbidden Abyssal Magic spreads throughout the Reliquaries.</p>
+New Gods, beings who have gained their own divine powers beyond that of the Exemplars now threaten normalcy.
+While the practice of forbidden Abyssal Magic spreads throughout the Reliquaries.

-<p>This is a setting of exploration, divine right, science-fiction fantasy, and uncovering deep truths.
-Use the navigation above or to the left to learn more.</p>
+This is a setting of exploration, divine right, science-fiction fantasy, and uncovering deep truths.
+Use the navigation above or to the left to learn more.

-<p>I hope you enjoy reading *The Rending of Palaghast* and please if you have any ideas or discover some issues with the setting send an email to [info@whensuddenly.games](mailto:info@whensuddenly.games).</p>
+I hope you enjoy reading *The Rending of Palaghast* and please if you have any ideas or discover some issues with the setting send an email to [info@whensuddenly.games](mailto:info@whensuddenly.games).

 <p style="text-align:center;">